 The visual identity mark consists of text based on the title, spelled continuously.
 It is composed to ensure good readability at any scale.
 Inside it is a modified letter “A”: it can be used separately as a graphic element.

-When placing the logo on the surface, the only condition is that the space around it must be no less than the height of the capital “A.” Either a distance equal to it or more is allowed, which prevents the emblem from being cluttered.
+When placing the logo on the surface, the only condition is that the surrounding space must be at least as high as the capital “A.” Either a distance equal to or greater than it is allowed, which prevents the emblem from being cluttered.
 If there is not enough space, according to the manual, only the icon consisting of the first letter of the dental organization’s name is used.
 It is a basic reference for the degree of inclination when placing additional compositions and can act as a contour background or fragment.

 It includes the name, composed of two words merged into one – “AspenDental.”
-Their beginning is highlighted in capital letters, which ensures optimal readability of the logo.
+Their beginning is highlighted in capital letters to ensure optimal logo readability.
 The difference in design also contributes to better recognition of the parts: the first uses bold, streamlined characters, and the second uses thin characters.
 The letter spacing is very compressed in both cases, but the semi-soft Frutiger font maintains good text recognition.

 The first “A” is highlighted, which the designers turned into a graphic object.
 It has a non-standard spelling and acts as an icon.
-She has very wide lines, and on the legs below, there are one-sided roundings (on the outside).
+It has very wide lines, and on the legs below, there are one-sided roundings (on the outside).
 The top is similarly rounded, separated from the base by a smooth diagonal white stripe.
-Since this organization’s practice is related to dentistry, the letter schematically resembles a tooth.
+Since this organization’s practice is in dentistry, the letter resembles a tooth.
 The negative white space in the middle almost follows the shape of the top.

 Font and Colors